Adhesion/grav/README.rst

       then compile & sudo make install (make install will probably install to ``/usr/local/lib`` by default).
 Note that if you also have a system copy of FFmpeg installed, there may be conflicts.
 See [2]_.
+      Also note, with new versions of ffmpeg/libav, some of the libavcodec functions may be deprecated.
+There are examples of the new functions commented out in the VPMedia source (mostly in video/mpeg4/mpeg4.cpp) There may be issues with padding/the EMU_EDGE flag in very new versions as well (causes artifacts in certain size videos)

 3. SVN checkout the UCL common library from here: https://mediatools.cs.ucl.ac.uk/repos/mmedia e.g.::